Fingerprint FAQs

 IMPORTANT NOTES!!

 When your response is received from the FBI, which can vary greatly from 5 minutes to 5 days.
-In the vast majority of cases, FBI returns search results within 8 hours, however, if your check has State level results, the FBI will not return their response until the State has responded, or 5 days.
-You will be notified via email and sent a link for the pickup website.
-In addition to your username and password, you will be required to receive a second factor for authentication, a 7 digit code, sent to either a text capable mobile phone or a mobile or landline phone where you can have the code ‘read’ to you.
-If a landline phone, it MUST be a direct phone, no extensions.
+In the vast majority of cases, the FBI returns search results within 8 hours, however, if your check has State-level results, the FBI will not return their response until the State has responded, or 5 days.
+You will be notified via email and sent a link to the pickup website.
+In addition to your username and password, you will be required to receive a second factor for authentication, a 7-digit code, sent to either a text-capable mobile phone or a mobile or landline phone where you can have the code ‘read’ to you.
+If a landline phone, it MUST be a direct phone, with no extensions.

 TRP Associates, LLC is our FBI-approved Channeler that offers a cost-effective, reliable, tested method for the collection and management of biometric and biographic data for business and government entities.
 An FBI-approved Channeler simply helps expedite the delivery of Identity History Summary information on behalf of the FBI by receiving the fingerprint submission and relevant data, then electronically forward the fingerprint submission with the necessary information to the FBI CJIS Division for a national Identity History Summary check, and receive the electronic summary check result for dissemination to the individual.
 TRP Associates, LLC meets a very strict set of compliance standards and provides FBI criminal history responses to an individual pursuant to Departmental Order 556-73.